jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Other interesting specificities :
 =====

-Management of vocabularies (not ANSI).
+Management of vocabularies (not ANSI):
 VOCABULARY, DEFINITIONS, ONLY, ALSO, PREVIOUS, CONTEXT, CURRENT, FORTH, ASSEMBLER.
 In fact, it's the the assembler that requires the vocabularies management.

 Recognizing prefixed numbers %101011 (bin), $00FE (hex) and #220 (decimal).